 After this rude awakening, some people took to the streets to observe the soldiers while they worked.
 Daniel Hegarty went out with his cousins to see what was going on in Creggan Heights, where he lived.
 Daniel and one of his cousins were shot in the head at close range by the army just a few minutes after they stepped out of the house and while one of them miraculously lived through the incident, the fifteen year old Hegarty was killed instantly.

 The circumstances of Daniel Hegarty’s death have been disputed ever since.
 The soldiers involved said that they thought the boys might have been armed or guarding the area for the IRA and that they “feared for their lives” when the teenagers were shot.
 Originally they branded Hegarty as a terrorist despite the fact that he had no affiliation with any paramilitary group and was completely unarmed when he was killed.
 The Hegarty family pushed back against this distinction for decades and in 2007 the English government formally apologized for calling the teenager a terrorist.
 Official accounts were changed to list Daniel Hegarty as a civilian casualty of Operation Motormouth, reflecting what his family and everyone in Derry already knew.
-Despite these changes and the formal apology, the English Government has repeatedly declined to bring any charges against the soldiers who killed Daniel Hegarty so many years ago.
+Despite these changes and the formal apology, the English Government repeatedly declined to bring any charges against the soldier who killed Daniel Hegarty so many years ago.
+Until now.